Mario García Torres

-Mario García Torres (born 1975) is a visual and conceptual artist.
+Mario García Torres (born 1975) is a critically acclaimed visual and conceptual artist.
 He has used various media, including film, sound, performance, ‘museographic installations’ and video as a means to create his art.

 García Torres often mentioned untold or ‘minor’ histories, as departing points for his work.
 He has re-created historical exhibitions and has even ‘completed’ unfinished artworks, often blurring original and reenactment, past and present, while questioning universal ideas about truth, certainty and time –all core ideas in the development of his body of work.
 During the early 2000s García Torres stopped dating his works; In so doing, he undermines the narrative of an oeuvre and career as a progressive evolution over time. n.d. (no date) often accompanies, since then, the work's title, and has become a signature of the artist.

 His work has been shown at the Museo Nacional Centro de Arte Reina Sofia, Madrid; the Walker Art Center in Minneapolis, the Hammer Museum in Los Ángeles, and the Stedelijk Museum in Amsterdam among many others.
 He has participated in international biennials like the Venice Biennale, the São Paulo Biennial and the Documenta in Kassel.
 His work is collected by institutions like the Museum of Modern Art, New York; the Guggenheim Museums; the Tate Modern in London; and the Pompidou Center in Paris.